Plasmodium vivax malaria prevalence and incidence by region & country

 Plasmodium vivax malaria prevalence by region and country

-There were between 5.9 and 7.1 million estimated cases of P. vivax malaria in 2019.
+There were estimated to be between 4.5 and 5.5 million cases of P. vivax malaria in 2021.

 The prevalence of P. vivax is likely under-reported, owing to a lack of diagnostics and generally lower parasite densities than P. falciparum (see P. vivax diagnosis).